 Tips to make this recipe

-- Organisation is key in this recipe as you want all the elements to be ready before assembling them.
+- Organisation is key to make these Pear Frangipane Tartlets as you want all the elements to be ready before assembling them.
 All the elements can actually be made in advance (up to 24 hours ahead) then put together to finish the dessert.

 - Make sure to follow the recommended resting time, especially for the pastry.
 This is to insure the pastry shells do not move, pull or shrink in the oven.